What is a Profit Model?

 When hiring new employees, the company should look for employees who are well-skilled and experienced, rather than novice employees who may take a long time to learn the required skills.
 For the operating equipment, the management should ensure that they are operating at optimal levels and working properly.
 They should be serviced periodically and upgraded whenever newer models are available in the market.

 The sales and marketing component involves getting the word out about the company’s products, with the goal of creating interest among consumers.
 The personnel in charge of sales and marketing achieves objectives using word of mouth, billboards, television and radio ads, internet ads campaign, etc.

 The sales and marketing department should remain open to adopting new ideas and technologies that make it easy to reach out to consumers about the company’s products, their benefits, and how they are different from competitor’s products.
 The concerned personnel should also work to retain current customers by providing discounts, special offers, and free samples of new products.

 3. Delivery of goods and services

 The last component of a profit model is the delivery of goods and services to the customer.
 Once the sales and marketing department has made potential customers aware of the company’s products, and the customers purchase the items, the seller should ensure that the buyer receives their goods or services in a timely manner.
 Failure to deliver the goods will be wasting all the efforts spent in developing and marketing the product.

-After delivery, the company should provide a communication channel that customer can use to submit complaints, make recommendations and ask questions about its products and services.
+After delivery, the company should provide a communication channel that customers can use to submit complaints, make recommendations, and ask questions about its products and services.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.